-Q. What is Amazon FreeRTOS?
+Q. What is FreeRTOS?

-Amazon FreeRTOS can be used in embedded systems spanning industrial, commercial, and consumer applications.
-For example, smart meters, oil pump sensors, appliances, commercial security systems, fitness trackers, and sensor networks can all benefit from Amazon FreeRTOS.
+FreeRTOS can be used in embedded systems spanning industrial, commercial, and consumer applications.
+For example, smart meters, oil pump sensors, appliances, commercial security systems, fitness trackers, and sensor networks can all benefit from FreeRTOS.
 Smart meters are used in homes to monitor electricity usage in real-time.
 Fitness trackers send health data via the user’s mobile device to the cloud for real-time monitoring or analytics.
 Utilities benefit from this data by enabling more efficient load balancing and power output from their generating stations.
 Oil pump sensors are used on oil rigs to monitor the output on wells that might be buried deep underwater.
-An oil rig might deploy Amazon FreeRTOS on those sensors and use an AWS IoT Greengrass Core to locally process data from pumps and valves in real-time.
-The AWS IoT Greengrass Core could then send batches of preprocessed pump sensor data to the cloud for analytics and data warehousing.
-To learn more about AWS IoT Greengrass, click here.
+An oil rig might deploy FreeRTOS on those sensors and use an Amazon IoT Greengrass Core to locally process data from pumps and valves in real-time.
+The Amazon IoT Greengrass Core could then send batches of preprocessed pump sensor data to the cloud for analytics and data warehousing.
+To learn more about Amazon IoT Greengrass, click here.

-Q. Who can benefit from Amazon FreeRTOS?
+Q. Who can benefit from FreeRTOS?

 Semiconductor vendors manufacture microcontrollers and modules like connectivity sensors, security peripherals, and Ethernet controllers.
 These microcontrollers and modules are used by OEMs to build IoT devices.

 OEMs include industrial companies, commercial enterprises, and consumer brands.
-Microcontroller developers can use Amazon FreeRTOS to easily design and develop a connected device and IoT applications.
+Microcontroller developers can use FreeRTOS to easily design and develop a connected device and IoT applications.

-Enterprises can use IoT connected devices that are powered by Amazon FreeRTOS to gain business and operational efficiency.
+Enterprises can use IoT connected devices that are powered by FreeRTOS to gain business and operational efficiency.

 - MQTT: MQTT client library that you can use to create applications that publish and subscribe to MQTT topics, and connect to an MQTT-based message broker.